top of page

 The most valuable thing a diagnostic instrument can do for a TPM programme is restore the capacity for accurate self-perception that organisational familiarity and social dynamics tend to erode over time.
 Programmes that have been active for twelve months or longer develop a shared narrative about their own progress — a narrative that is almost always more positive than the underlying evidence supports, because the people who build the narrative are the same people whose effort it describes.

 The OEC TPM Maturity Diagnostic is designed to interrupt that narrative with something more useful: a structured, evidence-grounded, cross-pillar picture of where the programme actually stands, at a level of specificity that makes the next improvement step obvious rather than arguable.
+Its scoring integrity rules exist not to produce low scores, but to produce accurate ones.
+Its Results and Business Impact dimension exists not to penalise young programmes for lacking multi-year data, but to establish clearly — from the first diagnostic session — that activity and results are not the same thing, and that the distinction matters more as a programme matures and approaches JIPM assessment.

 It will not tell you that your programme is excellent when it is not.
 It will not spare you the discomfort of discovering that the pillar you thought was your strongest is in fact your most structurally underdeveloped.
 It will not confirm your existing conclusions.
 What it will do — used honestly, in a properly facilitated workshop, by people who are genuinely committed to finding the truth about their programme — is give you the diagnostic clarity that makes real improvement possible.